 - Keep it moist, like a wrung-out sponge, but not dripping.

-- Expect paper to break down in 4–8 weeks.
+- Expect the paper to break down in 4–8 weeks.

 - Harvest the Goods: When it’s dark, crumbly, and smells earthy, your compost is ready!